Trevbytes/kyles_critters/testing.md

 ---
 - [X] A superuser can navigate to */admin to login and access admin controls.
 - [X] A user can login via URL naviagation */accounts/login.
-    - Setup Allauth users can signup/login by email.
+    - Setup Allauth. users can signup/login by email.
-- [X] A user can login via Google
+- [ ] A user can login via Google
+    - Google sign in connected.
+Cannot use the redirect function until the site is deployed on Heroku.
+Other login accounts will be added at this time.

 ---
 ## Known Issues